Yuhong123456/DSUA-301-Project-Moodify/README.md

  ## Future Work
  Shifting to more updated, higher-resolution datasets with additional dimensions of evaluating nuanced emotions.

- Find more percise or considerate music - mood mapping criteria.
+ Find more precise or considerate music - mood mapping criteria.

  Integrating environmental context with emotional states and user historical preferences for music recommendations.